Samsung, Nokia join Apple in cheap smartphones push

 Small underground factories that churn out China's grey market cellphones, mostly in Shenzhen, are giving global brands a run for their money.

-As many as 900 million phones a year are produced in Shenzhen, including big brands such as Huawei and ZTE but also lesser-known names like G'five and Daxian (600747.SS), according to industry estimates.
+As many as 900 million phones a year are produced in Shenzhen, including big brands such as Huawei and ZTE but also lesser-known names like G'five and Daxian, according to industry estimates.

-Shares in Samsung fell 2.1 percent, versus a 1.2 percent drop in the wider market .KS11.
-Shares in Nokia were 1.1 percent higher at 4.17 euros by 1220 GMT.
+Shares in Samsung fell 2.1 percent, versus a 1.2 percent drop in the wider market.
+Shares in Nokia were 1.1 percent higher at 4.17 euros by 1:20 p.m.
+BST.